OGS-Digital-Service/budget.ny.gov-components/employment.md

 <section class="nysds-textarea my-14 w-11/12 max-w-7xl flex flex-col justify-center m-auto">
 <!-- frame heading -->
 <h2 class="nysds-text-36 font-extrabold text-center mb-4 w-full text-black">Who We Are</h2>
-<p> For more than 80 years, the New York State Division of the Budget (DOB) has been the primary fiscal advisor to the Governor, developing, negotiating and implementing one of the largest government budgets in the nation.
-DOB is synonymous with challenge, self-empowerment, collaboration, and high-impact public service.</p>
-<p> Our work impacts all areas of public policy, from education to transportation and energy to health.
-As part of the DOB team, staff engage in: </p>
+<p> The New York State Division of the Budget (DOB) is the primary fiscal advisor to the Governor, developing, negotiating and implementing one of the largest government budgets in the nation.
+Our work impacts all areas of public policy, from education to transportation and energy to health.</p>

-- Skilled policy and program analysis
-- Complex fiscal management
-- Performance and contract management
-- Revenue and economic forecasting
-- Intergovernmental relations

-<p> To fulfill our mission and serve all New Yorkers, DOB employs budget and policy analysts, auditors, economists, contract specialists, human resources and administrative professionals, student interns, and more. </p>
 <p>
 If you’re looking for a place to start your career in government finance or public policy, or are looking for a role where you can realize your potential, apply to join our team!
 </p>